 We work really hard to provide services in the most efficient and cost-effective manner possible.
 We also know there’s always more to learn and better ways of getting the job done.
 Learn more about how we’re doing our job and how we compare to other organizations doing the same tasks.

 PEBA’s Board of Directors goes through a rigorous annual strategic planning process.
 The result is a big-picture plan that guides the agency’s direction for the year.
-The PEBA-directed South Carolina Deferred Compensation Program also goes through an annual strategic planning process.
-Get more details in the documents below.
+Our current Strategic Plan is available here.

 The South Carolina General Assembly requires all state agencies to complete and submit an annual accountability report.
 The accountability process provides PEBA with an opportunity to take another close look at the work that we have done in the past fiscal year and to consider opportunities for improvement in the way we do business.
-Take a look at our most current report.
+Our current Accountability Report is available here.

 The State Health Plan is an incredible value to South Carolina’s public workforce.
 PEBA produces the annual 50-state Survey and quarterly Trends newsletter, publications which give you an insider’s look into how the plan is performing.